 Once a year we organise a big club dive which normally takes place in summer.
-A number of hard boats (usually three or four) are booked for 2 – 3 days of diving and an optional group meal is organised for the Saturday night – a good time is always had by all!
+A number of hard boats (usually two or three) are booked for 2 – 3 days of diving and an optional group meal is organised for the Saturday night – a good time is always had by all!

 There have been weeks in Cornwall and Pembroke giving members and their families the opportunity to combine diving with a family holiday.
 Accommodation can be in hotels, B&B’s, cottages, caravans or tents depending on your individual choice and budget.

 Members have also grouped together on holidays to warmer climes such as The Red Sea, Thailand, Florida, Truk Lagoon, and various destinations in the Caribbean.